Tuberous Breast Surgery

 Tuberous breasts, also called tubular breasts, develop from a condition that distorts the shape of the breasts and areolas during puberty.
 This condition ranges in severity from mild to significant and may affect one or both breasts.
 The breasts may be wide set, elongated, and "pointy" with high breast folds and enlarged, "puffy" areolas.
 Women often report significant embarrassment and body image issues from tuberous breast deformity, but the condition can be corrected by a plastic surgeon who is trained and experienced in these complex corrective procedures.
 I have helped many women feel more beautiful and confident through tuberous or tubular breast surgery at my Paradise Valley practice, just outside of Scottsdale, Arizona.

-To find out how corrective breast surgery can enhance your self-image, request a cosmetic consultation using our online form or call (602) 702-5380.
+To find out how corrective breast surgery can enhance your self-image, request a cosmetic consultation with Dr. Robert Cohen or Dr. Steven Sigalove using our online form or by calling (480) 423-1973.
 Our facility is conveniently located near Tempe, Scottsdale, and other Greater Phoenix communities.

 What is Tuberous Breast Deformity?